solumath/AoC/README.md

-# AoC2020
+# AoC - Advent of Code

-Advent of Code 2020
+Python scripts for completing advent of code.

-Python scripts for completing advent
+Folders represent years of event.